Every trip to the grocery store involves dilemmas. Which bread do you buy? Are the chickens that laid these eggs really cage-free?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 One of the biggest dilemmas comes at the seafood counter.
-You know fish such as salmon and trout provide many health benefits and contain lots of omega-3 fatty acids.
+You know fish such as salmon and trout provide many health benefits and contain lots of omega-3 fatty acids, which your body can’t make itself.
+The only way to get them is through your diet — and the American Heart Association recommends we eat two four-ounce servings of fish each week.
 But you’ve also heard alarming stories about contaminants and risks.
 What is a shopper to do?

 Years of research and education materials have helped consumers, but the debate lingers on.
 Farmed fish has become more common as the world’s fish stocks have declined — and our demand for tasty fish hasn’t.
 Do you risk the downsides of farmed fish (contaminants and effects on health) for the perks (source of omega-3 fatty acids, price, availability and, to some, better taste)?

 To help you choose, use this detailed look at the health benefits and risks of farmed salmon versus wild salmon.

 1. Nutritional content